Benefits of Membership

 Specifically, through two copies of the national magazine ‘Reverberations’ published each year, and Regional newsletters (number varies between regions) with local news and events you will have access to:

 - Regional and local concerts, rallies, workshops and seminars offering opportunities to see and try the different styles and techniques of ringing.
-(If open to the public, Members receive preferential rates to attend these).
+(If open to non-members, Members receive preferential rates to attend these).

-- Advice on the various makes and types of instruments in use; opportunities to play and hear the wide variety of music which can be played and to learn new ringing techniques and skills.
+- Advice on the various makes and types of instruments in use; opportunities to play and hear the wide variety of music available and to learn new ringing techniques and skills.

 - The annual National Rally, usually held in the Spring.
 It is an opportunity for members to meet ringers from all over the country and perform in both formal and informal concerts, exchange ideas, share information and learn more about the art of tune ringing.

-- Advice about accessories, music, starting and organising a team, and all aspects of tune ringing and discounted prices for music and goods ordered through HRGB Sales at a reduced (discounted) Members rate.
+- Advice about accessories, music, starting and organising a team, and all aspects of tune ringing.

 - Opportunity to join one or more of the Regional Bell Orchestras (see Events)